tkmnet/Ykman-oath-code/README.md

 # Ykman-oath-code
 ykman oath code getter command wrapper with clipboard

+You can copy OTP that registered in your Yubikey, to the clipboard of X Window System.

 ## Usage
 ```sh
 $ Ykman-oath-code  # Maybe it will be suggested Y<Tab>.